facebook/watchman/README.markdown

 Feel free to use the Github issue tracker and pull requests discuss and submit code changes.

+We (Facebook) occasionally have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
+This is a legal requirement (a similar situation applies in other projects, such as Apache and other ASF projects or the Linux kernel).
+It doesn't apply in all cases, just for "big" patches.

+If we ask you to fill out a CLA we'll direct you to [our online CLA page](https://developers.facebook.com/opensource/cla) where you can complete it easily.
+We use the same form as the Apache CLA so that friction is minimal.

+### Tools

 We use a tool called `arc` to run tests and perform lint checks.  `arc` is part of [Phabricator](http://www.phabricator.org) and can be installed by following these steps: